andythehood/playground-vscodeext/README.md

 ## Release Notes

+### 0.1.4

+Add ability to add test case directly from output

+### 0.1.3

+Fixes for iconpath on windows

+### 0.1.2

+Add test case feature

+### 0.1.1

+First release of Extension on Vscode Marketplace

 ### 0.1.0

-Initial public release of Data Transformer Playground
+Initial pre-release of Data Transformer Playground